 What is it about particle physics that makes it newsworthy?
 Is it your tax dollars going towards giant machines that probe the mysteries of the universe?
 Does the Higgs boson endow you with your mass every time you step on the bathroom scale?
 Do neutrinos really travel faster than light?
 Come see a working detector that shows you some of the particles that are streaming through your body every second, and find out what all the fuss is about! ** July only

-We will explore some basic topics involving solar energy and solar cells.
-This includes demonstration of the operation of solar to electric energy conversion, storage concepts using hydrogen electrolysis and batteries, and ultra-high efficiency solar cell concepts.
-A variety of solar cell materials and designs will be demonstrated from standard roof mounted systems to high intensity concentration concepts.
-We will also explore examples of how nanomaterials are currently being used to enhance the efficiency of energy conversion, storage and transmission. ** August only^ Back to Top
+Explore basic topics involving solar energy and solar cells including a demonstration of solar to electric energy conversion, storage concepts using hydrogen electrolysis and batteries, and ultra-high efficiency solar cell concepts.
+Learn about solar cell materials and designs from standard roof mounted systems to high intensity concentration concepts.
+See examples of how nanomaterials are currently being used to enhance the efficiency of energy conversion, storage and transmission. ** July only

 Bayes' Theorem plays a major role in modern mathematical and statistical analysis.
 It essentially tells us about how to modify our initial beliefs about some issue after having received new information.
 In this session, we will apply this important theorem in the study of space probes, terrorism, and testing for rare diseases.^ Back to Top